Chapter 5: Campaign Analysis

 You’ve made it this far, and you’re nearly at the end of your influencer marketing campaign!
 There’s just one more step, and it just so happens that it’s the one that will be most interesting to your client or manager.
 Marketing campaigns are worthless if you don’t measure and analyze their results.
 You need tangible data in order to evaluate if the campaign was successful.

+5.1.
 Analyzing a campaign's results

 Input is what you invested in the campaign.
 Take into account any value you put into the campaign, whether monetary or non-monetary.
 Here’s a brief reminder of what you need to consider with respect to investment: